tgudaghe/Movie_Recomendation_System/README.md

 - Uses vectorization (TF-IDF or CountVectorizer) and cosine similarity to find similar movies.
 - Takes a movie title as input and returns a list of top N recommended titles.

+## 🧪 Techniques Used

+### Method 1:
+Collaborative Filtering is a technique that recommends movies based on the preferences of similar users.
+1. Converting Data into a Sparse Matrix since lot of values are 0’s.
+2. A KNN model is used to find similar movies based on user rating patterns.
+The similarity between movies is measured using cosine similarity.
+3. Created a recommendation function.
+4. Using Gradio created small app for user interaction.

+### Method 2:
+Content-based filtering recommends movies that are similar in content (e.g., genre).
+Instead of looking at user ratings, it compares the attributes of the movies.
+The genres column contains multiple genres separated by |.
+To process this:
+•	Genres were split into a list for each movie.
+•	One-hot encoding was applied to convert genres into numerical features.
+A cosine similarity matrix was created to compute similarity scores between movies based on genres.

 ## 🚀 How to Run

 1. Clone this repository or download the notebook.